About PUSH API

 Step 4.
 Start creating a flow by selecting a flow type where the source is a web service.

-one listener can be used in only one flow; only one listener can be used in a single flow.
+Only one listener can be used in a single flow.

 Step 7.
 Since a flow with a listener cannot be manually executed, it must be scheduled.